Insomneo/socket-domino/README.md

-# Very simple realtime chat application using NextJS and Socket.io
+# Very simple realtime domino game application using NextJS and Socket.io

 To run this example: